 WordPress.org versus WordPress.com

 This is one of the biggest reasons why people get confused about WordPress.

 The dot com version of WordPress is a business created by one of the creators of the WordPress platform.
 Yes, it uses a modified version of the WordPress software.
 It is blogging focused at least for the free version, (yep you don’t have to pay a penny).
 Many large companies also use WordPress.COM.

 If you just want to Blog.
 WordPress.COM offers free hosting, but you will have advertising on your site.

 WordPress.COM is becoming less restrictive with time.
 They now allow you to have your own domain name now, which they didn’t previously allow.

 But there are still plenty of restrictions with the dot com version of WordPress in regards to plugins you can use.
 WordPress.COM is a homogenous environment a bit like Squarespace or Wix.

 ONLY WordPress.COM can offer WordPress.COM services.

 If you go to let’s say GoDaddy to host your site and they offer you WordPress hosting.
 IT IS GOING TO BE WORDPRESS.ORG.
 SO YOU WON’T HAVE TO WORRY ABOUT THE DOT COM VERSION OF WORDPRESS.
 BEST FORGET ABOUT IT.

-You can host your WordPress.ORG site with virtually every Website Hosting Company worldwide.
+You can host your WordPress.ORG site with virtually every Website Hosting Company worldwide with your own chosen domain name.

 WordPress is a Blogging Platform, isn’t it?

 Yep, that’s right it is a blogging platform.
 That’s how WordPress started life.

 But, and this is a big but.
 You do not have to Blog if you don’t want to.

 Content Management System (CMS)

 There are many CMS platforms.
 WordPress is the most famous.

 Put simply a CMS has an interface that allows for simple editing and creation of content.

 How is WordPress Structured?